benoh0906/youcoin_react_frontend/README.md

 To locally install YouCoin, please download sourcescode for the backend.

-For the Backend, you must use your own API at
+For the Backend, you must use your own API.

 ## Code Examples